ga-wdi-remote/CONTRIBUTING-STYLEGUIDE/README.md

 ruby-lab-banana-stand
 ```

 Once the repo is created add a description to the repository describing the content if there are things specific to the content that should be known early.

 For Example:

 That the lab in a repo is a multi-day assignment or dependent on the content in some other repo etc.

-## Branches
+## <a name="branches">Branches</a>

 Every repo should have the starter code, lesson, README, instructions, examples, on the `master` branch.